Çandarlı family

-The Çandarlı family (چاندارلی عائله سی; Çandarlı ailesi) was a prominent Turkish political family which provided the Ottoman Empire with five grand viziers during the 14th and 15th centuries.
+The Çandarlı family (چندرلی عائلهسی; Çandarlı ailesi) was a prominent Turkish political family which provided the Ottoman Empire with five grand viziers during the 14th and 15th centuries.
 At the time, it was the second most important family after the Ottoman dynasty itself.

 Background and history

 In contrast to European monarchies, aside from the Ottoman dynasty, the Ottoman Empire had no aristocracy.
 There was no difference between the noble birth and the humble birth and everybody had equal chance to reach high ranks.
 The only prerequisite for an official appointment was conversion to Islam.
-However, families like the Çandarlı (or, for example, the Köprülü) were able to gain favor with the royal family, creating multi-generational political dynasties and amassing large amounts of wealth.
+However, families like the Çandarlı or, for example, the Köprülü were able to gain favor with the royal family, creating multi-generational political dynasties and amassing large amounts of wealth.

-The roots of the family can be traced back to the village of Çandar (now called Cendere, part of Ankara Province, Turkey) in Central Anatolia.
+The roots of the family can be traced back to the village of Çandar, now called Cendere, part of Ankara Province, Turkey in Central Anatolia.
 The family was of Turkoman nomadic Turkish origin.
-After the foundation of the Ottoman beylik (the precursor to the Ottoman Empire), the family settled in İznik (ancient Nicaea; today in Bursa Province, Turkey).
-They were the members of Ahi tradition and in the early years of the beylik, one member of the family became kadı (judge) of Bilecik in 1326.
+After the foundation of the Ottoman beylik, the precursor to the Ottoman Empire, the family settled in İznik, ancient Nicaea; today in Bursa Province, Turkey.
+They were the members of Ahi tradition and in the early years of the beylik, one member of the family became kadı of Bilecik in 1326.
 Between 1365 and 1499, five members of the family became grand viziers.
-In a period of 88 years (during the first four between 1365 and 1453), the Çandarlı family held the post for 64 years, a feat unparalleled in Ottoman history.
+In a period of 88 years, during the first four between 1365 and 1453, the Çandarlı family held the post for 64 years, a feat unparalleled in Ottoman history.

 Kara Halil Hayreddin Pasha was first judge of Bursa and then the family's first Grand Vizier.

 In the early 15th century, Çandarlı Halil Pasha the Younger a member of the family, had a castle for sultan Murad II built in Aegean sideside town occupying the site of the ancient Greek city of Pitane, renaming it Çandarlı after his family. Çandarlı is now a resort town in İzmir Province of Turkey.